 These melt-in-your-mouth bars make an appearance all year round but come out full force after Halloween when I’ve got a ton of unwrapped caramels leftover.
-I use them for the caramel layer in both these bars and my ooey gooey carmelitas but when I don’t have a bag of caramel candies lying around, I whip up a quick salted caramel sauce instead.
+I use them for the caramel layer in both these bars and my ooey gooey carmelitas but when I don’t have a bag of caramel candy lying around, I whip up a quick salted caramel sauce instead.

 With just a few simple ingredients for the crust that doubles as a topping and a shortcut microwaveable caramel sauce, this recipe couldn’t be easier.
 So do yourself a favor and double the batch!

 - Delicious.
 They’re made with a sweet and salty chewy caramel filling sandwiched between a crispy and melt-in-your-mouth buttery shortbread.
 Need I say more?

 - Easy.
 With just 30 minutes of prep time, most of which is the initial baking of the crust, these salted caramel bars can be ready in just over 1 hour.

 - A dessert for all occasions.
 Wrapped individually, they make the perfect lunchbox treat or potluck dessert.
 Add them to your Christmas dessert board or summer BBQ menu!

 - Freezer-friendly.
 Make a double batch and freeze some because they last for months!

 See full printable recipe below.

 - Butter: I like to use salted butter for this crust to balance out the amount of sugar.
 Here are some tips on how to soften butter if you haven’t yet taken it out of the fridge.